aivarsoo/aivarsoo.github.io/dsac.md

 ## A sketch of the Soft-Actor Critic Approach

-In the original, seminal paper [Haarnoja et al](https://proceedings.mlr.press/v80/haarnoja18b/haarnoja18b.pdf) proposed the following optimization problem as an off-policy policy gradient approach:
+In the original, seminal paper [Haarnoja et al 2018](#SAC) proposed the following optimization problem as an off-policy policy gradient approach:

 $$
 \max_{\pi(\cdot)} ~\mathbb{E}_{(s_t,a_t) \sim \rho_\pi} [r(s_t, a_t)],